Raising Baby Chickens for Beginners

 - Bedding – You wouldn’t think baby chicks are messy but they are and their bedding needs to be changed daily.
 Pinewood shavings are the best choice for bedding.
 Newspaper and straw become slippery for small chicks.

 - Water – Baby chick learn fast, but there is one mother hen duty you must teach as soon as you bring them home.
 Dip their beaks into the fresh clean water from a baby chick waterer and let them drink 4-5 hours before introducing feed to them.
-Raise the waterer a couple inches off the bottom of the brooder to keep the bedding from contaminating the water.
+Raise the waterer a couple of inches off the bottom of the brooder to keep the bedding from contaminating the water.

 - Feed – Baby chicks are little-eating machines and will eat about 10 pounds of chick starter per bird in the first 10 weeks of their life.
 Find a good quality chick starter feed and that is all they need to get started.
 If you buy your chickens from a reliable source and your bedding and brooder are kept clean, you should not need to medicate or add anything to their diet but the chick starter feed for their first 10 weeks.
 I have always used the flip top baby chick feeders for my new arrivals.

 - Buying – To get started with your own backyard chickens you can buy chickens at any age, but we like to buy day-old chicks so we can watch their development.
-It’s so exciting to see that baby chick grow into an egg producing hen.
+It’s so exciting to see that baby chick grows into an egg-producing hen.
 Purchase your chicks from a local hatchery, your local feed store, or online.
 The last few batches we’ve ordered online from Meyer Hatchery.
 If you’re just starting out they allow for small orders, where many of the other online hatcheries have a 25 chick minimum.
 Most hatcheries will routinely vaccinate before shipping.
 Be aware that day-old chicks are much cheaper than buying older pullets, but they do require some extra attention to get started.
 If you’re interested in egg production only, purchase all females since a rooster is not necessary unless you want fertilized eggs.

 - Breed – There are many different breeds to choose from, but we have found that Rhode Island Reds and Plymouth Rocks are our picks for a dual-purpose bird.
 They are good egg producers, have an easy temperament and double good as a meat chicken when needed.

-- Free Ranging – As your chickens mature you may want to let them free-range and allow them to become healthy happy chickens.
-I’ve had a lot of questions lately about our free ranging chickens and how we keep them safe from predators.
+- Free-Ranging – As your chickens mature you may want to let them free-range and allow them to become healthy happy chickens.
+I’ve had a lot of questions lately about our free-ranging chickens and how we keep them safe from predators.
 Learning how to get your chickens to roost up at night can be a challenge, but we found an easy way to teach them to come back to the coop.

 - Teach your birds from an early age to follow you and come when you call.
 Teaching your chickens to return to the coop each night is your biggest obstacle to keeping your birds safe.